Goddard-Fortran-Ecosystem/cla/README.md

 ## Code of Conduct

-This project it is governed by the [GFE Code of Conduct](CODE_OF_CONDUCT.md).
+This project is governed by the [GFE Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.